* ADOPTED !!! *

 Cookie is both house & crate trained.
 She is being treated for a chronic ear infection and will have her teeth cleaned before adoption.
 She will probably need a few extractions.
 She does have dry skin which is being treated with bathing, diet, and medication but her coat is soft.
 She loves attention and being petted.
 She is not as active as younger dogs but is living a good life in her golden years.
 Can you help her out with a loving home for the rest of her life?

-Cookie is micro-chipped spayed and up-to-date on her shots.
+Cookie is micro-chipped, spayed and up-to-date on her shots.
 If you would like to adopt Cookie please fill out an online adoption application.
-Cookie’s adoption fee is $150.00
+Cookie has a sponsor and her adoption-fee has been donated.

 ** Adoption Pending***

 This beautiful buff & white Cocker/Clumber Spaniel mix loves going for walks on a leash and has plenty of energy but also likes to relax with you after calling him onto the furniture.
 When it’s time for dinner, he has no problem running the stairs.
 He has the activity level of a 9 year-old dog.
 Because he is part Clumber, he is solid muscle and weighs in at 45-lbs.
 He has a mass by his sternum that was tested negative for cancer, but he was given a clean bill-of-health from the vet and has no medical issues.
 He will make someone a terrific friend and companion.

 Jacxs is a very loving, sweet boy and loves to show affection.
 He likes to roll around on his back and sides, and then wait for you to scratch his belly and talk to him.
 He loves to be scratched under his chin and the sides of his neck; he’ll let you know you are doing it right when he kisses your wrist at the same time.
 Basically, he is just a really big, loveable goofball.